MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-kspin_descriptor.md

 ### -field ConstrainedDataRanges

 Points to an array of <a href="..\ks\ns-ks-ksdataformat.md">KSDATARANGE</a> structures.
 Indicates the set of data ranges the pin type currently supports, based on the driver's internal state.

+#### - Reserved

+Not used.
+A member of an unnamed union used to force proper alignment on the unnamed structure.

 ## -remarks